October 27, 2020

 First, few studies include their methodology for how race was assessed.
 When race was collected, was it offered by the participant or assigned by the interviewer?
 What questions were used to elicit race and what options for self-identification were given?
 There is also evidence that report of race is fluid and may change with repeat assessments over time.
 A first step to address this shortcoming is better clarification of methods used to generate race variables for research publications.

 Second, most studies use a single race category with exclusion or collapse of multiple race categories.
 Rapidly changing population demographic trends are manifesting first in young children.
 This is already evident in child welfare data: from 2000 to 2018, the percentage of children in foster care classified as “Multiple Race” has increased from 1% to 8%.
 In 2018, CDC birth certificate data showed that only 67% of U.S. births had a single race and ethnicity as defined by both parents sharing both race and ethnicity per CDC standard racial (American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, White) and ethnicity (Hispanic or Non-Hispanic) matrix.
-Put another way: in 2018, 1 in 3 infants born in the U.S. have parents of different races or ethnicities.
+Put another way: in 2018, up to 1 in 3 infants born in the U.S. could have parents of different races or ethnicities.
 Given the well-documented concentration of maltreatment risk in the first years of life, child welfare research must push to include analyses reflective of actual demographic realities.
 One step may be rigorous sensitivity analyses to explore the impacts of race category collapse on primary study results.

 And finally, we must remember that race is not biologic but a social construct.
 Some studies in child welfare, particularly those with biologic outcomes such as health, may be better served by including direct measures of experiences for which race is a proxy in order to avoid contributing to the fallacy of race as a biologic measure.
 For example, measures that explicitly capture experiences of racism may provide more accurate and sensitive results regarding the toxic stress of racism and avoid the pitfall of race as a monolithic proxy for experiences of racism.
 Such methodologic shifts will not be easy as they will require validation, acceptance, and dissemination.